 Any approved gap funding will cease upon either the start date of the award or the notification that the final round of funding requests was not awarded.

 Eligibility: All full-time SEAS faculty (tenure and research tracks)

 The Office of the Associate Dean of Research accepts requests for Bridge Funding on August 15, December 15, and April 22.
 Review a previous call for funding from OVPR here.

 Review and Selection Process

-Requests will be reviewed by a committee consisting of the Deputy Dean and Tom Stump, in consultation with the Dean and department chairs.
+Requests will be reviewed by a committee consisting of the Senior Associate Dean, Dave Meaney, Associate Dean of Research, Cherie Kagan, and Vice Dean of Finance and Administration, Mike Matthews, in consultation with the Dean and department chairs.
 Awards will be made based on need, strength of the research program, and availability of funding.

 Requests should be made prior to the termination of existing funding.
 Justification should be provided if this is not the case.

 Projects must have been submitted for renewal to the original funding agency at least once for consideration in advance of the termination deadline and the review must be in hand and provided with the application.